-During the year, despite of many challenges your company has made remarkable progress in the field of Renewable Energy and Electrical sector.
-Power flow of about 1600 MW was successfully commenced in various 13 states/entities under open access for Indian Railways.
+During the year, your company has made remarkable progress in the field of Renewable Energy and Electricity sector.
+Power flow of about 1696 MW was successfully commenced in various 13 states/entities under open access for Indian Railways.

-Also, to tap the potential of Renewable Energy nationwide, Indian Railways has planned various initiatives through REMC Ltd. With this mission & vision of achieving Net Zero Carbon Emission and transforming Indian Railways into "Green Railways" by reducing its carbon footprint and improving finances through reduction in cost of energy, company has successfully implemented about 170MW (approx.) of solar roof top projects, 53.7 MW ground mounted projects and 93 MW of wind projects so far, which will also reduce the CO2 emissions to a great extent.
+Also, to tap the potential of Renewable Energy nationwide, Indian Railways has planned various initiatives through REMC Ltd. With this mission & vision of achieving Net Zero Carbon Emission and transforming Indian Railways into "Green Railways" by reducing its carbon footprint and improving finances through reduction in cost of energy, company has successfully implemented about 170MW (approx.) of solar roof top projects, 53.7 MW ground mounted Solar projects and 93 MW of wind projects so far, which will also reduce the CO2emissions to a great extent.